 Pin# Name Description 1 SMOD# When SMOD#=HIGH, the low-side driver is the inverse of the PWM input.
 When SMOD#=LOW, the low-side driver is disabled.
-This pin has a 10 μA internal pull-up current source.
+This pin has a 10 $\mu$ A internal pull-up current source.
 Do not add a noise filter capacitor.
 2 VCIN IC bias supply.
-Minimum 1 μF ceramic capacitor is recommended from this pin to CGND.
+Minimum 1 $\mu\text{F}$ ceramic capacitor is recommended from this pin to CGND.
 3 VDRV Power for the gate driver.
-Minimum 1 $\mu$ F ceramic capacitor is recommended to be connected as close as possible from this pin to CGND.
+Minimum 1 $\mu F$ ceramic capacitor is recommended to be connected as close as possible from this pin to CGND.
 4 воот Bootstrap supply input.
 Provides voltage supply to the high-side MOSFET driver.
 Connect a bootstrap capacitor from this pin to PHASE.
 5, 37, 41 CGND IC ground.
 Ground return for driver IC.
 6 GH For manufacturing test only.
 This pin must float; it must not be connected to any pin.
 7 PHASE Switch node pin for bootstrap capacitor routing.
 Electrically shorted to VSWH pin.
 8 NC No connect.
 The pin is not electrically connected internally, but can be connected to VIN for convenience.
 9 - 14, 42 VIN Power input.
 Output stage supply voltage.
 15, 29 - 35, 43 VSWH Switch node input.
 Provides return for high-side bootstrapped driver and acts as a sense point for the adaptive shoot-through protection.
 16 - 28 PGND Power ground.
 Output stage ground.
 Source pin of the low-side MOSFET.
 36 GL For manufacturing test only.
 This pin must float; it must not be connected to any pin.
-Thermal warning flag, open collector output.
+38 Thermal warning flag, open collector output.
 When temperature exceeds the trip limit, the output is pulled LOW.
 THWN# does not disable the module.
-Thermal warning flag, open collector output.
-When temperature exceeds the trip limit, the output is pulled LOW.
-THWN# does not disable the module.
-39 DISB# Output disable.
-When LOW, this pin disables the power MOSFET switching (GH and GL are held LOW).
+39 Output disable.
+When LOW, this pin disables the power MOSFET switching (GH and GL a held LOW).
 This pin has a 10 μA internal pull-down current source.
-Do not add a noise filter capacitor.
+Do not add a noise filte capacitor.
 40 PWM PWM signal input.
 This pin accepts a three-state 3.3 V PWM signal from the controller.